 e) Frequency of issues

-In case the Whistleblower is unable to provide adequate information, the Vigilance Officer reserves the right to not investigate the reported matter.
+In case the Whistleblower is unable to provide adequate information, the Company reserves the right to not investigate the reported matter.

 All Protected Disclosures under this Mechanism will be recorded and thoroughly investigated.
-The Vigilance Officer will carry out an investigation either himself/herself or by involving any other Officer of the Company/ Committee constituted for the same /an outside agency before referring the matter to the Chairman of the Audit Committee of the Company.
-The Vigilance Officer shall ensure that the investigation is carried out in independent and unbiased manner.
+The Company will carry out an investigation either by Vigilance Officer by involving any other Officer of the Company/ Committee constituted for the same /an outside agency before referring the matter to the Board of the Company.
+The Company shall ensure that the investigation is carried out in independent and unbiased manner.

-The Chairman of the Audit Committee, if he/she deems fit, may call for further information or particulars from the Whistleblower and at its discretion, and consider involving any other/additional Officer of the Company and/or Committee and / or an outside agency for the purpose of investigation.
+The Ethics/Audit Committee may call for further information or particulars from the Whistleblower and at its discretion, and consider involving any other/additional Officer of the Company and/or Committee and / or an outside agency for the purpose of investigation.

-The investigation by itself would not tantamount to an accusation and is to be treated as a neutral fact finding process.
+The investigation by the Company would not tantamount to an accusation and is to be treated as a neutral fact finding process.

-The investigation shall be completed normally within 90 days of the receipt of the Protected Disclosure and is extendable by such period as the Chairman of the Audit Committee, may deems fit.
+The investigation shall be completed normally within 90 days of the receipt of the Protected Disclosure and is extendable by such period as the Ethics/Audit Committee, may deems fit.

-Chairman of the Audit Committee or other officer having any conflict of interest with the matter shall disclose his/her concern /interest forthwith and shall not deal with the matter.
+Chairman of the Ethics Committee or that of Audit Committee or other officer having any conflict of interest with the matter shall disclose his/her concern /interest forthwith and shall not deal with the matter.

 DECISION AND REPORTING

-If an investigation leads to a conclusion that an improper or unethical act has been committed, the Vigilance Officer shall recommend to Chairman of the Audit Committee to take such disciplinary or corrective action as it may deem fit.
+If an investigation leads to a conclusion that an improper or unethical act has been committed, the Company shall recommend to the Ethics/Audit Committee to take such disciplinary or corrective action as it may deem fit.

-A quarterly report with number of complaints received under the Mechanism and their outcome shall be placed before the Chairman of the Audit Committee.
+A periodic report with number of complaints received under the Mechanism and their outcome shall be placed before the Audit Committee.

-A Whistleblower who makes false allegations of unethical & improper practices or about alleged wrongful conduct of the Subject to the Vigilance Officer or the Chairman of the Audit Committee shall be subject to appropriate disciplinary action in accordance with the rules, procedures and policies of the Company.
+A Whistleblower who makes false allegations of unethical & improper practices or about alleged wrongful conduct of the Subject to the Company shall be subject to appropriate disciplinary action in accordance with the rules, procedures and policies of the Company.

-The Whistleblower, Vigilance Officer, Chairman of the Audit Committee, the Subject and everybody involved in the process shall, maintain confidentiality of all matters under this Mechanism, discuss only to the extent or with those persons as required under this Mechanism for completing the process of investigations and keep the papers in safe custody.
+The Whistleblower, the Company, Ethics Committee, Audit Committee, the Subject and everybody involved in the process shall, maintain confidentiality of all matters under this Mechanism, discuss only to the extent or with those persons as required under this Mechanism for completing the process of investigations and keep the papers in safe custody.
 Disciplinary action might be initiated against anyone found not complying with the below:

 No unfair treatment will be meted out to a Whistle Blower by virtue of his/ her having reported a Protected Disclosure in good faith under this Mechanism.
 Adequate safeguards against victimization of Whistleblower shall be provided and he/she will not be at risk of suffering any form of reprisal or retaliation.
 Retaliation includes discrimination, reprisal, harassment or vengeance in any manner.
 Company’s employee will not be at the risk of losing her/ his job or suffer loss in any other manner like transfer, demotion, refusal of promotion, or the like including any direct or indirect use of authority to obstruct the Whistleblower's right to continue to perform his/her duties/functions including making further Protected Disclosure, as a result of reporting under this Mechanism.